 Remember, your website navigation is not for you – it’s for your visitor.
 Don’t use language that only insiders will understand.
 If you’re unsure whether or not someone will know what you mean, try rewording it.

 This is also a great time to ask for second opinions.
 Solicit feedback from people that aren’t as familiar with your industry about the type of content they’d expect to find if they clicked a certain part of your navigation.
-Such feedback can be enlightening.
+Such feedback can be enlightening and lead to a more user-friendly website.

 Use Common Page Names in Website Navigation